 In August 2005, Avid completed the acquisition of California-based Pinnacle Systems, Inc. ("Pinnacle"), a supplier of digital video products to customers ranging from individuals to broadcasters.
-Under the terms of the agreement, Pinnacle common shareholders received 0.0869 of a share of Avid common stock plus \$1.00 in cash for each share of Pinnacle common stock outstanding at the closing of the transaction.
 Avid paid \$72.1 million in cash plus common stock consideration of approximately \$362.9 million in exchange for all of the outstanding shares of Pinnacle.
 Avid also incurred \$6.5 million of transaction costs.

-The Company has integrated Pinnacle's broadcast and professional offerings, including the Deko(R) on-air graphics system and the MediaStream(TM) playout server, into its Professional Video segment and has formed a new Consumer Video segment that offers Pinnacle's consumer products, including Pinnacle Studio(TM) and other products.
+The Company has included Pinnacle's broadcast and professional offerings, including the Deko(R) on-air graphics system and the MediaStream(TM) playout server, into its Professional Video segment and has formed a new Consumer Video segment that offers Pinnacle's consumer products, including Pinnacle Studio(TM) and other products.

-During 2005, the Company allocated the total purchase price of \$441.4 million as follows: \$91.8 million to net assets acquired, \$123.1 million to identifiable intangible assets (including \$32.3 million of in-process R&D), and the remaining \$226.5 million to goodwill.
-During the first quarter of 2006, the Company continued its analysis of the fair values of certain assets and liabilities, in particular accruals for employee terminations, facilities closures and contract terminations; inventories; and certain other accruals.
-Accordingly, the Company recorded adjustments to these assets and liabilities resulting in a \$1.1 million increase in the value of the net assets acquired and a corresponding decrease in goodwill.
+During 2005, the Company allocated the total purchase price of \$441.4 million as follows: \$91.8 million to net assets acquired, \$123.1 million to identifiable intangible assets (including \$32.3 million of in-process R&D) and the remaining \$226.5 million to goodwill.
+During the first and second quarters of 2006, the Company continued its analysis of the fair values of certain assets and liabilities, in particular accruals for employee terminations, facilities closures and contract terminations; inventory reserves and certain other accruals.
+Accordingly, the Company recorded adjustments to these assets and liabilities, resulting in a \$3.1 million increase in the value of the net assets acquired and a corresponding decrease to goodwill.

 The identifiable intangible assets, with the exception of the in-process R&D, which was expensed at the time of acquisition, are being amortized over their estimated useful lives of six and one-half years for customer relationships, seven years for the trade names and two to three years for the developed technology.
 The weighted-average amortization period for these intangible assets in total is approximately five years.
 These intangible assets are being amortized using the straight-line method, with the exception of developed technology.
-Developed technology is being amortized on a product-by-product basis over the greater of the amount calculated using the ratio of current quarter revenues to the total of current quarter and anticipated future revenues over the estimated useful lives of two to three years, or the straight-line method over each product's remaining respective useful life.
-Amortization expense for these intangibles totaled \$6.3 million for the three months ended March 31, 2006 and accumulated amortization was \$18.9 million at March 31, 2006.
+Developed technology is being amortized on a product-by-product basis over the greater of: 1) the amount calculated using the ratio of current quarter revenues to the total of current quarter and anticipated future revenues over the estimated useful lives of two to three years; or 2) the straight-line method over each product's remaining respective useful life.
+Amortization expense for these intangibles totaled \$6.3 million and \$12.6 million, respectively, for the three- and six-month periods ended June 30, 2006 and accumulated amortization was \$25.2 million at June 30, 2006.

-The goodwill of \$225.4 million resulting from the purchase price allocation reflects the value of the underlying enterprise, as well as planned synergies that Avid expects to realize, including incremental sales of legacy Avid Professional Video products.
-Of the total \$225.4 million of goodwill, \$89.5 million has been assigned to the Company's Professional Video segment and \$135.9 million has been assigned to the Consumer Video segment.
+The goodwill of \$223.4 million resulting from the purchase price allocation reflects the value of the underlying enterprise, as well as planned synergies that Avid expects to realize, including incremental sales of legacy Avid Professional Video products.
+Of the total \$223.4 million of goodwill, \$88.3 million has been assigned to the Company's Professional Video segment and \$135.1 million has been assigned to the Consumer Video segment.
 This goodwill is not deductible for tax purposes and will not be amortized for financial reporting purposes, in accordance with the requirements of Statement of Financial Accounting Standards ("SFAS") No. 142, "Goodwill and Other Intangible Assets".